jovotech/jovo-framework/docs/README.md

 With Jovo `v4`, we've completely redesigned how Jovo apps are built.
 Over the last year, we translated everything we learned from 4 years Jovo into a completely new framework.

-If you're used to Jovo `v3`, you will see that there are quite some differences which make the framework more powerful, extensible, and fun to use.
+If you're used to Jovo `v3`, you will see that there are a few differences which make the framework more powerful, extensible, and fun to use.
+Many of the underlying concepts stay the same, though.
 This guide is supposed to help you get started with a new Jovo project.

 Here are a few of the key concepts of Jovo `v4`: